 Compliance with the new USCIS rule requires that the requesting department answer the questions below (Part 6 on Form I-129 Petition for a Non-Immigrant Worker).
 For H-1B processing questions, please contact the OISS scholar services team at OISScholars@wayne.edu or (313) 577-3422.

 ____ 1.
 A license is not required from either U.S. Department of Commerce or the U.S. Department of State to release such technology or technical data to the foreign person; or

 ____ 2.
 A license is required from the U.S. Department of Commerce and/or the U.S. Department of State to release such technology or technical data to the beneficiary and the petitioner will prevent access to the controlled technology or technical data by the beneficiary until and unless the petitioner has received the required license or other authorization to release it to the beneficiary.

 Assistance with the above Export Control questions

-The information and checklist (DOC) will assist you in determining how to answer the above I-129 Petition questions.
+The Export Control checklist will assist you in determining how to answer the above I-129 Petition questions.
 When you have completed this, further assistance is available from the Export Control Compliance Office at (313) 577-5046 or by e-mailing email@example.com.
-The Export Control Compliance Coordinator can conduct an online screening of the technology and foreign national once you answer the questions from the Export Control checklist (DOC).
+The Export Control Compliance Office can conduct an online screening of the technology and foreign national once you answer the questions from the Export Control checklist.

 The following are definitions of "Fundamental research":